hfmnuernberg/naima/README.md

 # naima
- tool set for creation of a network of artificial interactive musical actors
+ toolset for creation of a network of artificial interactive musical actors